-The target data for fitting bonds and angles involves computing the Hessian at MP2/6-31G level of theory, in compliance with CGenFF.
+The target data for fitting bonds and angles involves computing the Hessian at MP2/6-31G\ level of theory, in compliance with CGenFF.
 This calculation requires data computed as part of the geometry optimization performed in section 3.
-During the course of this previous calculation, Gaussian output a special file called a checkpoint file (CHK), which is required as input for the current Hessian calculation.
+In the case of Gaussian, a special file called a checkpoint file (CHK) produced during the previous step, is required as input for the current Hessian calculation.
+For ORCA, the output file (OUT) from the geometry optimization is required.
 The setup for computing the Hessian is relatively straightforward from the Calc.
 Bonded tab.

-- $1\,$ Select the Calc.
-Bonded tab of the ffTK GUI. - 2 Use the provided file dialogs to specify the following inputs: PSF: 3-chargeOpt/ETOH.1.psf PDB: 2-geomOpt/ETOH.1.pdb CHK: 2-geomOpt/ETOH.geomOpt.chk Output GAU: 4-baOpt/ETOH.hess.gau
+- 1 Select the Calc.
+Bonded tab of the ffTK GUI. - 2 As in the Water Int. tab, you need to select the QM Software with the drop-down menu. - 3 Use the provided file dialogs to specify the following inputs:

+PSF: 3-chargeOpt/ETOH.1.psf PDB: 2-geomOpt/ETOH.1.pdb

+$\mathrm{CHK}/\mathrm{OUT}$ : 2-geomOpt/ETOH.geomOpt.chk (or .out)

+Output QM: 4-baOpt/ETOH.hess.gau (or .inp)

 The bottom portion of the tab allows advanced users access to the details of the QM calculation.
 The system resources required to compute the Hessian for ethanol is minimal; therefore, all default values are reasonable.
-Upon clicking the Write Gaussian Input File button, ffTK will setup the calculation and generate a Gaussian input file and checkpoint file; both files are required by Gaussian to perform the calculation.
+Upon clicking the Write QM Input File button, ffTK will setup the calculation and generate a Gaussian / ORCA input file and checkpoint / output file; both files are required to perform the QM calculation.

-- 3 Use the Write Gaussian Input File button to generate the input required to perform the Hessian calculation. - 4 Optional: Run the calculation where you have access to Gaussian.
+- 4 Use the Write QM Input File button to generate the input required to perform the Hessian calculation. - 5 Optional: Run the calculation where you have access to Gaussian or ORCA.
 If you do not have access, use the output provided in the example files.